Skip to main content

 Enter your height

-Used for the bonus waist-to-height ratio output.
+Used for the waist-to-height ratio output.
 Same unit as waist and hip.

 5. 5